10 Signs You're In A Toxic Relationship

 Physical Violence

 Physical violence is never acceptable or warranted.
 Everyone deserves to be safe within their home and within their relationships.
 If your relationship exhibits physical violence, no matter how extreme, consider consulting a specialist.
 With the assistance of the specialist, they can consult you on safe ways to leave the home.
-Contact the National Domestic Violence Hotline, who can help victims and survivors of domestic violence: 1-800-799-7233.
+Contact the National Domestic Violence Hotline, which can help victims and survivors of domestic violence: 1-800-799-7233.

 If any of the above characteristics are displayed within your relationship, consider calling a specialist to determine the healthiest way to leave your situation (1-800-799-7233).
 Our parents might not have taught us how to effectively love, but this does not mean we have to accept love in any and every form.